A new way to evaluate G-Wishart normalising constants via Fourier analysis: A new approach for graphs with minimum fill-in 1, arbitrary

 \subsection{Fisher's Iris Virginica data}

-As in \cite{Atay-Kayis, Roverato}, we use Fisher's Iris Virginica dataset for illustration.
-This data provides measurements for four features of 50 Iris Virginica flowers: sepal length (SL), sepal width (SW), petal length (PL) and petal width (PW).
-There are $2^{\binom 4 2} = 64$ Gaussian graphical models with 4 features.
-To perform model selection, we need to find
+As in \cite{Atay-Kayis, Roverato}, for a simple illustration we use Fisher's Iris Virginica dataset of measurements for four features of 50 Iris Virginica flowers: sepal length (SL), sepal width (SW), petal length (PL) and petal width (PW).
+We highlight here the results for the only non-chordal graphs on 4 vertices which are the three 4-cycles, $\G_1$, $\G_2$, $\G_3$ (see Figure~\ref{fig:C4}), and detail the full analysis in Supplementary Section~\ref{suppsec:iris}.

-where $U$ is the scatter matrix (sample covariance rescaled by 49) of the dataset $Z \in \mathbb R^{4 \times 50}$, and $\G$ is any of the 64 graphs on 4 vertices.
-In line with \cite{Atay-Kayis, Roverato}, we take $\delta = 3$ and $D = I_4$.

-The only non-chordal graphs on 4 vertices are the three 4-cycles, $\G_1$, $\G_2$, $\G_3$ (see Figure~\ref{fig:C4a}), which have minimum fill-in 1.
-Thus, explicit formulae for the normalising constants of interest are known except for $\const_{\G_j}(53, U+I_4)$, where $j = 1, 2, 3$.

-We compare the performance of finding these three marginal likelihoods using our proposed method with the Monte Carlo method in \cite{Atay-Kayis} (as implemented in the \textit{gnorm} function from the R package \textit{BDgraph} \cite{mw19} with $10^6$ samples, for 200 different seeds).
-The results are shown in Table~\ref{tab:irisData} and Figure~\ref{fig:C4b}.
-It can be seen, particularly for the last case, that the ratio of interest struggles to converge when using the Monte Carlo method, whereas our method gives an accurate estimate.
-Moreover, our approach is hundreds of times faster than the Monte Carlo method, as shown in Table~\ref{tab:irisTime}.
-In Figure~\ref{fig:irisProb}, we show the top 16 models for this dataset, each with its associated posterior probability for a uniform prior on graphs.